-Additionally, Naturepedic offers a waterproof mattress pad.
+Worth noting, Naturepedic also offers a sold-separately waterproof mattress pad.
 The mattress pads use polyurethane as waterproofing, which the company points out is not the same as polyurethane foam.

-Naturepedic designs their mattresses to be naturally fire resistant.
+Naturepedic designs their mattresses to have naturally fire resistant properties.
 By using materials that smolder rather than burst into flames when exposed to fire, they can meet flammability standards without chemicals.
 These materials include organic cotton, PLA batting, and steel innersprings.

 Naturepedic Crib Mattress Comparison